 Many freshman-sophomore mathematics courses at NIU are taught using the lecture/recitation method.
 A faculty member gives lectures to a class of 100-300 students three times each week.
 The class is divided into smaller recitation sections (about 30 students each) for which the teaching assistant is responsible.
 During the recitations, questions are taken and answered, detailed solutions to problems are presented, homework may be collected, quizzes administered, and homework and quizzes returned to the students.
 As a teaching assistant, you play a vital role in this program, because you are in a position to address the needs of each student individually.
 Moreover, since you are both a student and a teacher, you can bring a perspective to your teaching role and an appreciation of the students' difficulties that many professors cannot.

 A teaching assistant could be a grade, a tutor in the MAC and the Emporium, a recitation instructor and an instructor with full-responsibility.
-In most cases your duties will require an average of 14 hours per week.
+In most cases your duties will require 20 hours per week.
 You will attend the class lectures given by your faculty supervisor (3 hours per week) and will conduct scheduled recitation sections (3 or 4 hours per week).
 The remainder of your time is split between office hours, preparation, writing quizzes, and grading papers.
 The time distribution depends on the course and will be explained by the course coordinator.